e-j-w/ChartOfNuclides/doc/FEATURES.md

 - Fast, multithreaded search interface for nuclide, level, and gamma data.
 - Runs locally, with no network connection needed.
 - Mouse, keyboard, and gamepad (!) support.
-- Written using [SDL](https://github.com/libsdl-org/SDL) (so you can browse nuclear half-lives using some of the same code that powers [Half-Life](https://www.pcgamingwiki.com/wiki/Half-Life#Middleware)).
+- Written in portable [C99](https://en.wikipedia.org/wiki/C99) using [SDL](https://github.com/libsdl-org/SDL) (so you can browse nuclear half-lives using some of the same code that powers [Half-Life](https://www.pcgamingwiki.com/wiki/Half-Life#Middleware)).
 Fast hardware accelerated rendering using `SDL_Renderer`, native HI-DPI scaling support.

-## Planned

-- More chart color schemes.
-- More searchable data types.